-Celebrity Smokers: The Dirty Hollywood Secret
+12 Celebrities Caught Smoking: The Dirty Hollywood Secret

 Bella Hadid

-Hadid did a shoot for Love magazine recently—and they were both photographed with cigarettes in hand.
+Hadid did a shoot for Love magazine—and they were both photographed with cigarettes in hand.
+But in July 2017, Hadid posted this pic to Instagram, saying she quit.
+Good for you, Bella!

 Kendall Jenner